LeoKeidran/TCSO/chp/chp1.md

 ## 1-1*

 Be mindful of the small little delays whenever Mary talks.
-This is notably right att he start when she asks you to suture, and again when she instructs you to use the forceps. <br>
+This is notably right at the start when she asks you to suture, and again when she instructs you to use the forceps. <br>
 You should suture the left cut, and then the right for less cursor movement. <br>
 ![](./img/1-1_suture.png) <br>
 After you've pulled out the shards, tap the gel on each of the small cuts. <br>